 Summer Transfer of Fall Assignment Requests are processed by class year (1) and reverse lottery number (2).
 For example, a senior with lottery number 3,000 will be transferred before a senior with lottery number 1; and a senior with lottery number 1 will be transferred before a junior with lottery number 3,000.
 Students who registered late for Room Selection will receive the lowest priority within their class.

 Limited space is available for Summer Transfer of Fall Assignment during the summer.
 Student transfer requests will be acted upon only if rooms meeting the listed requirements become available.
 If a transfer request is processed, the student will be emailed with their new assignment.
 Students must sign their new Occupancy Agreement online before they Check-In for the Fall term.
-If their Summer Transfer of Fall Assignment Request cannot be met, they may reapply for a Fall Transfer in the first two weeks of the fall term - Summer Transfer of Fall Assignment Requests do not automatically roll over to the Fall term.
+If the Summer Transfer of Fall Assignment Request cannot be met, students may reapply for a Fall Transfer after the first two weeks of the fall term - Summer Transfer of Fall Assignment Requests do not automatically roll over to the Fall term.

 Two students may swap rooms if both students are in the same class.
 If a double room or a room on a single-sex floor is involved, the students must be of the same gender (with an exception of Open Housing).
 Both residents must sign a new Occupancy Agreement in the Housing Portal for New and Returning Students or the Housing Portal for Upperclass Students after the swap has been processed.

 A Columbia student may never swap with a Barnard student, regardless of where the rooms are located.